 During law school, Ms. Seiden was named a Michael T. Masin Scholar and won the Lawrence E. Irell Prize for achieving the highest grade-point average after the first year of law school.
 While attending law school, Ms. Seiden participated in the Criminal Trial Advocacy Clinic and the Supreme Court Clinic, and externed for the U.S. Attorney’s Office in the Central District of California.

-- Representing Qualcomm in a complex, nine-figure fraud case against a former employee arising from the employee’s sophisticated scheme to sell technology he had secretly developed while working for the company.
+Successfully resolved a complex fraud case, with total recovery of more than $65 million, for Qualcomm against a former senior engineer arising from his sophisticated scheme to sell technology he had secretly developed while working for the company.